Chart Color Schemes

 In terms of cultural diversity, Lower Plenty records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Lower Plenty's cultural diversity is roughly comparable to the wider region, with 81.3% of its population born in Australia, 91.2% being citizens, and 86.7% speaking English only at home.
-Christianity is the predominant religion in Lower Plenty, comprising 52.0% of people.
-However, Judaism is slightly overrepresented compared to Greater Melbourne, with 0.2% of Lower Plenty's population identifying as such.
+Lower Plenty's population was found to be roughly similar to the wider region in terms of cultural diversity, with 81.3% born in Australia, 91.2% being citizens, and 86.7% speaking English only at home.
+The predominant religion in Lower Plenty is Christianity, making up 52.0% of its population.
+Notably, Judaism is overrepresented, comprising 0.2% compared to the regional average of 0.2%.

 Frequently Asked Questions - Diversity